 FLAVOR NOTE: You can add spices like nutmeg and paprika to make this sauce less sweet and more of a balanced smoky/sweet sauce.
 I like the sweetness of this sauce for wings and drumsticks, but would probably add spices if I were grilling larger cuts of meat, such as chicken breasts or thighs.

-To grill these beautiful wings and drumsticks, place on a greased or nonstick foil in the top rack of your grill.
+To make this delicious grilled bourbon chicken, place the wings and drumsticks on a greased or nonstick foil in the top rack of your grill.
 Active grill time should be about 30 minutes; flip and baste with reserve marinade halfway through.

 Watch the chicken carefully after about 25 minutes; the total time will depend on your particular grill.